The best tiny homes in Ohio

 Findlay, OH · 2 sites · Tents, Lodging

 Off-grid Tiny Home and tent clearing on Private 10 acres.
 Come stay in our little slice of nature, situated on a private 10 acre retired golf course.
 Enjoy your coffee on the front porch soothed by the bird sounds, watching the squirrels forage for nuts, and the occasional deer stopping for a drink at the seasonal pond or enjoy a s’more around the fire ring.
 Explore the 10 acres of manicured trails, grasslands, and clearings with your furry best friend, or play on our tree swings, slack lines, and zip line with your littles.
 One mile down the road, you’ll find Riverbend Recreation area with additional playgrounds, reservoir for fishing/boating, dog park, hiking trails, and cross country skiing available seasonally.
 The City of Findlay with ample grocery and dining outlets is a short 10 minute drive.
 The tiny home has a loft equipped with a queen mattress (no linens provided), desk, reading chair, kitchenette, and bistro table.
 Additional single camp cot available for sleeping on first level.
 One hammock provided, with additional places to hang hammocks you provide.
 Yard space is also available for pitching tents.
 Outhouse adjacent to the cabin.
 Limited electric available for device charging.
 Cabin is wired to plug into generator if desired.
 No running water is available, so water should be brought with you.
 Additional site available for tent camping.
+Special rates for pastors.
+Day retreats available.
+Please message for more information.
 Farm fresh eggs, garden produce, and homemade dog treats available for purchase seasonally as available.

 Pets